Nutrition

 • Any food or drink not on the approved list above

-Ask your healthcare provider if you should skip foods and drinks containing red or purple food coloring.
-They can leave results that looks like blood on tests.
+Ask your doctor if you should skip foods and drinks containing red or purple food coloring.
+They can leave test results that look like blood.

 Follow-up